RosettaCommons/documentation/stepwise-sample-and-screen.md

 #StepWiseSampleAndScreen
 `StepWiseSampleAndScreen` carries out the main loop for stepwise sampling, either in enumerative mode or in stochastic mode.
+Look in `src/protocols/stepwise/modeler/StepWiseConnectionSampler` for example setup.

 #Ingredients
 `StepWiseSampleAndScreen` is initialized with two things: